 Weekend Argus Justice Writer

-Cape Town - Despite claims by the Department of Justice that honeymoon murder suspect Shrien Dewani was being treated like any other accused, his trip to South Africa and court appearance was by no means ordinary.
+Despite claims by the Department of Justice that Dewani would be treated like any other accused, his trip to South Africa and court appearance was by no means ordinary.

-In a statement, the Department of Justice confirmed that it procured a chartered plane to transport Dewani, a medical doctor, a nurse, police and members of Interpol from Bristol Airport to South Africa.
+In a statement, the department confirmed that it procured a chartered plane to transport Dewani, a medical doctor, a nurse, police and members of Interpol from Bristol Airport to South Africa.

 One UK private jet company said such a chartered flight could cost up to R2.5 million.